syntacticnewman/syntacticnewman/README.md

 ### Hi! 👋

-I'm Nahum Ramírez, also known as **@syntacticnewman**, a software engineer 👨🏻‍💻 who:
+I'm Isaac Ramírez, also known as **@syntacticnewman**, a software engineer 👨🏻‍💻 who:

 - 🖥️ Specializes in front-end development using React.js.
 - 📚 Continually improves his technical skills and stays updated on the latest industry trends.